ai2es/tai4es-trustathon-2022/space/README.md

 ### Day 2 - Deeper XAI

-Goal: Understand tradeoffs between simple LSTM and more complex CNN model.
+Goal: Understand tradeoffs between our simple LSTM and more complex CNN model.

 Discussion Questions:
 1. How well do the CNN and LSTM models perform?